sppt-2019/unity-fsharp-introduction/dmt/README.eng.md

 ## Exercise 6
 #### Winning - `Planet` - _Behaviour, state-management_
-- Add code such that the `Planet`-class can keep track of how many enemies there is left via the tag **Enemy** -When all enemies is dead the scene should shift to `Done`
+- Add code such that the `Planet`-class can keep track of how many enemies there is left via the tag **Enemy**
+  - When all enemies is dead the scene should shift to `Done`

 <br />
 <br />